diophung/algorithm/README.md

-# Getting ready
+# About this
 ------
+It's my leisure works on algorithms and data structure to keep my hand dirty.

 ## Requirements
-- python 2.x / 3.x
+- python 3.x
 - pip

 ## Set up